 When researching Athens online, you’ll no doubt find a few bloggers saying it’s ‘not their favorite’ or ‘not what they expected’.
 What gives?

-I happen to love Athens — and I think it’s easily worth staying at least 2 or 3 days in Athens.
-But I must admit, I liked the city much more the second time around, without all the baggage of sky-high expectations that I had placed in it on my first visit.
+To be clear, I happen to love Athens — and I think it’s easily worth staying at least 2 or 3 days in Athens.
+But I also must admit that I liked the city much more the second time around, without all the baggage of sky-high expectations that I had on my first visit.

-If you know what to expect of Athens, you can let yourself be whelmed by what makes it unique — and enjoy it twice as much.
+If you visit Athens without any pre-set ideas, I believe you can better see what makes it unique — and enjoy it twice as much.

 Let me explain what I mean.

 When you think of Athens you surely think of Ancient Greece.

 You think of it being the Birthplace of Democracy.

 And you’ll no doubt imagine scenes of classical splendor and, I don’t know, people in white tunics being fed grapes.